guillene/guillene/README.md

 ## Hi there from Costa Rica 👋

-My name is Erick Guillén, I'm a Senior IT Manager that loves coding.
+My name is Erick Guillén, I'm a Senior IT Manager that enjoys coding.

 🔭 I’m currently working on serverless applications mainly in [Azure](https://azure.microsoft.com/en-us/).